JetBrains-Research/code-summarization-dataset/README.md

-    -s, --search      - path to search config .json file -a, --analysis    - path to analysis config .json file --debug           - flag, print all log messages to the console
+    -s, --search      - path to search config .json file -a, --analysis    - path to analysis config .json file --sd              - flag, print search log messages to the console --ad              - flag, print analysis log messages to the console --debug           - flag, print all log messages to the console

 ### 2. Results

 - output from reposfinder module
-- for each repository output from reposanalyzer module to folder `dump_folder/REPOOWNER__REPONAME`
+- for each repository output from reposanalyzer module to folder `dump_folder/data/REPOOWNER__REPONAME`